Ultra-compact X-ray Binaries: A Review: BH-UCXBs

-In BH-UCXBs, the WD may enter the tidal radius of the BH and trigger a tidal disruption event (TDE) if the orbital shrinkage effect due to GW radiation is stronger than the orbital expansion effect caused by a mass-transfer process. \cite{YangXing-Peng2025ApJ...986..219Y} argued that a TDE may occur after 0.12\,Myr if M31 UCXB-1 is a BH-UCXB consisting of a $10~M_\odot$ BH and a $0.16~M_\odot$ WD.
+In BH-UCXBs, the WD may enter the tidal radius of the BH and trigger a tidal disruption event (TDE) if the orbital shrinkage induced by the GW radiation is stronger than the orbital expansion caused by a mass-transfer process. \cite{YangXing-Peng2025ApJ...986..219Y} argued that a TDE may occur after 0.12\,Myr if M31 UCXB-1 is a BH-UCXB consisting of a $10~M_\odot$ BH and a $0.16~M_\odot$ WD.